Miriam Feuerle • Agent/Director

-Andrew Wetzel arrives at Lyceum with book experience gained on both coasts, including time spent as a librarian as well as a literary scout for foreign publishing houses.
+Andrew Wetzel joined Lyceum with book experience gained on both coasts, including time spent as a librarian as well as a literary scout for foreign publishing houses.
 Most recently, he ran Stumptown Editorial and was an editor for literary journal Masters Review and publishing consultancy Wise Ink.
 He is originally from Long Island, New York.

 Abigail Parker • Content Manager & Jr. Agent

 Abigail Parker comes to Lyceum with an extensive background in logistics and administration from a wide array of fields including an international educational non-profit to a documentary on poverty issues.
 Most recently she worked alongside felony public defenders in Portland, Oregon.
 She is thrilled to be working alongside such incredible speakers and venues.